bernie4375/FCL-potential-autoISF/README.md

 Especially when you aim at Full Closed Loop, observing necessary pre-requisites and safety measures is of very high importance.
 This is not sufficiently highlighted in some enclosed papers.
 Refer to default branch!

-pdf documents open directly, for others you may have to push on "downloda raw file" on the right side.
+pdf documents open directly, for others you may have to push on "download raw file" on the right side.

      Disclaimer – Important to read and understand: